 Mayor Byron W. Brown and The City of Buffalo Office of Strategic Planning are pleased to launch Reopen Buffalo as an online resource for businesses and the community.
 Reopen Buffalo enables businesses and consumers to see critical reopened business information, including hours of operation, services offered, contact information, etc. Additionally, Reopen Buffalo serves as a communication tool between businesses and City Hall, providing businesses with the latest information about the COVID-19 emergency and the City of Buffalo’s response to adequately restore economic activity swiftly and responsibly.

 Reopen for Business - Map and Directory

-Mayor Byron W. Brown has launched a Reopen for Business map and directory to support businesses in the City of Buffalo.
+Mayor Byron W. Brown has launched a Reopen for Business map and directory to support small businesses in the City of Buffalo.

 - Important business updates will be provided from the Mayor’s Office of Strategic Planning.
 Please select the option to sign up to receive these updates on our Registration Form.

 - The City of Buffalo Office of Strategic Planning (OSP) remains virtually operational Monday through Friday 8:30 AM to 4:30 PM, offering guidance and support with the emerging and immediate needs of the business community.
 If you wish to update your business information or have other business-related questions, please contact 311 or, if outside the City limits, 716-851-4890.
 Please give up to 36 hours for any business information changes.